Policy Optimization for Personalized Interventions in Behavioral Health: Theoretical Guarantees for a Special Case

-This special-case model captures the habitual nature of patient behavior.
-We note that similar Markov models have been used in the literature to model patient behavior. \cite{mate2020collapsing} and \cite{mate2022field} use the same two-state model and applied it to the setting of TB treatment adherence and maternal, health respectively. \cite{biswas2021learn} also studies maternal health in which they employ a similar MDP with three states.
-The two-state Markov model is originally from the literature on communication systems, where it is referred to as a Gilbert-Elliot channel \citep{gilbert1960capacity}.
-The objective function $\bE[\sumT \sumN S_{i,t+1}]$ captures the platform's goal of having its users be in the `desired' state, and the same objective has been used in the literature \citep{mate2020collapsing,mate2022field,biswas2021learn}.
+More broadly, similar Markov models have been used in the literature to model patient behavior. \cite{mate2020collapsing} and \cite{mate2022field} use the same two-state model and apply it to the setting of TB treatment adherence and maternal health respectively. \cite{biswas2021learn} also studies maternal health in which they employ a similar MDP with three states.
+These three works also use the same objective function as we do.
+This type of a two-state Markov model is originally from the literature on communication systems (where it is referred to as a Gilbert-Elliot channel \citep{gilbert1960capacity}) but has also been used in marketing \citep{schmittlein1987counting}.